 There is no moo-staking the facts about dairy:

-- The U.S. Department of Agriculture (USDA) and Department of Health and Human Services (HSS) released the 2015-2020 Dietary Guidelines for Americans (DGA), which reinforces the importance of consuming three daily servings of dairy foods like milk and cheese.
+- The U.S. Department of Agriculture (USDA) and Department of Health and Human Services (HSS) released the 2020-2025 Dietary Guidelines for Americans (DGA), which reinforces the importance of consuming three daily servings of dairy foods like milk, yogurt and cheese.